cvlab-stonybrook/DewarpNet/README.md

 - **[Important note about Matlab version]** We noticed that Matlab 2020a uses a different SSIM implementation which gives a better MS-SSIM score (0.5623).
 Whereas we have used Matlab 2018b.
 Please compare the scores according to your Matlab version.

 ### Models:
 - Pre-trained models are available [here](https://drive.google.com/file/d/1hJKCb4eF1AJih_dhZOJSF5VR-ZtRNaap/view?usp=sharing).
+These models are captured prior to  end-to-end training, thus won't give you the end-to-end results reported in Table 2 of the paper.
+Use the images provided above to get the exact numbers as Table 2.

 ### Dataset:
 - The *doc3D dataset* can be downloaded using the scripts [here](https://github.com/cvlab-stonybrook/doc3D-dataset).